HeavyMedl/lists/README.md

 <a name='mapAccumL'/>
 ### mapAccumL : x -> [x]|str -> f -> [x, [x]]
 ------
-**Description**: Builds an Array containing a accumulator (x) and the result of applying f to the supplied accumulator and each element of the supplied Array from left to right.
+**Description**: Builds an Array containing a accumulator (x) and the result of applying F to the supplied accumulator and each element of the supplied Array from left to right.

-**Signature Definition**: Give arg 1 a starting variable (accumulator); Give arg 2 an Array of variables or a String; Give arg 3 a function; Get an Array of variable followed by Array of variables.
+**Signature Definition**: Give arg 1 a starting Variable (accumulator); Give arg 2 an Array of Variables or a String; Give arg 3 a Function; Get an Array of Variable followed by Array of Variables.

 **Example Usage**: